mtlynch/mtlynch.io/content/retrospectives/2023/05/index.md

 Now that we've caught our breath and have additional capacity to build devices, I can price our products to maximize profit rather than to work around a bottleneck in production speed.

-I had experimented with pricing last month, but now I have more data, so let's see what the numbers look like.
+I had experimented with pricing last month, but now that I have more data, let's see what the numbers look like.

 ### Voyager 2a USB-C